os2datascanner/os2datascanner/docs/management-commands.md

 args:
 --scan-count = amount of scans (default: random amount between 5 and 10) --page-count = amount of pages where at least 1 match will be found (default: random amount between 5 and 10)

+### `performance_scan`

+creates and runs 2 (limited by gitlabs runners max timeout) scans and then measures the average time a scan takes.
+Also generates a report with cProfile that informs about which methods have used how much time.
+However the report only monitors the admin module when run.
+In the future the reports generated in the pipeline should contain information about the engine components. the location of the output is a .prof file located in `/src/datascanner/` of the project dir.
+The .prof file is used with snakeviz( pip install snakeviz), to give an icicle visualization of the performance of the scan.
+To see the visualization: `snakeviz {report_location}/performance.prof`

+To execute this command run:
+`docker-compose exec -u 0 admin python manage.py performance_measurement`